DoctorJohn/aiogqlc/README.md

 1. Clone the repo
 2. Create and enter a dedicated virtual environment
-3. Run `make install-dev` to install dev dependencies and a formatting pre-commit hook.
+3. Run `make install-dev` to install dev dependencies and a pre-commit hook that automatically formats code.

-### Individual commands

-- Run `pip install -r ".[dev]"` to install dev dependencies.
+If you do not have `make` installed, either install it or take a look at the `Makefile` to find out how to run individual commands manually.

+### Formatting and linting

-- Run `black aiogqlc setup.py` or `make format` to format the code.
+- Run `make format` to format the code.
-- Run `flake8 aiogqlc setup.py` or `make lint` to lint the code.
+- Run `make lint` to lint the code.

-- Run `pre-commit install` to install a formatting pre-commit hook.
+### Testing
+- Run `make test` to run all tests in your local environment.
+- Run `make test-with-tox` to run all tests with all supported python versions.